dirkpetersen/froster/README.md

     restore (rst)       Restore data from AWS Glacier to AWS S3 One Zone-IA.
 You do not need to download all data to local storage after the restore is complete.
 Just use the mount sub command.
-    ssh (scp)           Login to an AWS EC2 instance to which data was restored with the --ec2 option
+    ssh (scp)           Login to an AWS EC2 instance to which data was restored with the --aws option

 optional arguments:
   -h, --help            show this help message and exit